avo-hq/docs.avohq.io/docs/2.0/resource-tools.md

           </p>

           <%
-            # In this partial you have access to the following variables:
+            # In this partial, you have access to the following variables:
             # tool
             # @resource
             # @resource.model